henry4k/apoapsis-example/README.md

 - blender
 - xcf2png or gimp

-And obviously you need the Apoapsis executable and the core package.
+And obviously you need the Konstrukt executable and the core package.

 ## Licence and copyright